Moon landing conspiracy theories: Photographic and film oddities

-Moon-landing conspiracists focus heavily on NASA photos.
-They point to oddities in photos and films taken on the Moon.
-Photography experts (including those unrelated to NASA) have replied that the oddities are consistent with what should be expected from a real Moon landing, and are not consistent with tweaked or studio imagery.
+Moon-landing conspiracists focus heavily on NASA photos, pointing to oddities in photos and films taken on the Moon.
+Photography experts (including those unrelated to NASA) have replied that the oddities are consistent with what should be expected from a real Moon landing, and are not consistent with manipulated or studio imagery.
 Some main arguments (set in plain text) and counter-arguments (set in italics) are listed below.